smarc-project/smarc_scenarios/bts_tutorial/README.md

 catkin_make install
 ```

 Install Neptus and set it up to use lolo-auv.
-See [here](https://github.com/smarc-project/imc_ros_bridge)
+See [here](https://github.com/smarc-project/imc_ros_bridge).
+For this demo, you do not need to think about any imc-id's.
+The launch files in the demo provide the recquired parameters as defaults.

 ### Start running things
 Start Neptus: `./neptus.sh`